-ACI episodes have become a widespread health issue in the United States, particularly in the increasing number of states that have legalized cannabis for medical and recreational use.
-The ingestion of large quantities of THC is a major cause of ACI.
+ACI has become a widespread health issue in the United States, particularly in the increasing number of states that have legalized cannabis for medical and recreational use.
 Excessive ingestion of THC via edible products such as candies and brownies, and intoxication from synthetic cannabinoids (also known as "synthetics," "K2" or "spice"), are two leading causes of THC-related emergency room visits.
 Synthetic cannabinoids are analogous to fentanyl for opioids insofar as they are more potent at the cannabinoid receptor than their natural product congener THC.

 In recent years, hospital emergency rooms across the United States have seen a dramatic increase in patient visits with cannabis-related conditions.
 Before the legalization of cannabis, an estimated 450,000 patients visited hospital emergency rooms annually for cannabis-related conditions.
 In 2014, this number more than doubled to an estimated 1.1 million patients, according to data published in "Trends and Related Factors of Cannabis-Associated Emergency Department Visits in the United States: 2006-2014," Journal of Addiction Medicine (May/June 2019), which provided a national estimate analyzing data from The Nationwide Emergency Department Sample ("NEDS"), the largest database of U.S. hospital-owned emergency department visits.
-Based on our own analysis of the most recent NEDS data, we believe that the number of hospitalizations grew to over 1.7 million patients in 2019 and was growing at an approximately 15% compounded annual growth rate between 2012 and 2019 .
-We believe the number of cannabis-related hospitalizations and other health problems associated with ACIs such as depression, anxiety and mental disorders will continue to increase substantially as more states pass laws legalizing cannabis for medical and recreational use.
+Based on our own analysis of the most recent NEDS data, we believe that the number of emergency department visits, including other health problems associated with ACI such as depression, anxiety and mental disorders will continue to increase substantially as more states pass laws legalizing cannabis for medical or recreational use.
 Given the consequences, there is an urgent need for a treatment to rapidly reverse the symptoms of ACI.